confidential-containers/trustee/README.md

 ## Architecture

-These components are flexible and can be deployed in several different configurations.
+Trustee is flexible and can be deployed in several different configurations.
 This figure shows one common way to deploy these components in conjunction with certain guest components.

 ```mermaid